Holidays

 28. Parmesan Risotto

 For a truly easy Thanksgiving side, cook up a large batch of Risotto with a basic cheese and cream sauce.
 Add some garlic and top with fresh parsley for a creamy side dish that will fill your guests up.
+It’s a smart way to introduce something a bit more refined into a lineup of easy Thanksgiving sides without overwhelming the rest of the menu.

 29. Candied Pecans